 “All These Sleepless Nights (2016)” by Michael Marczak

 A movie that is not exactly similar with Climax but I felt a strong connection is the documentary All These Sleepless Nights.
 I’m not sure if I can call it a documentary since fiction and reality are always being tested on-screen with many of the scenes being improved.
 The film focuses on the relationship of two friends who are exploring their identify through the streets and parties of Moscow.

 Instead of creating a hype and stylish movie, Michal Marczak makes a very subtle film that resembles Terrence Malick’s body of work by creating a very loose line of narrative and focusing on the little special details like a walk on the park, friends drinking and the mood that sets the scenes.
 Is a mixture of a musical with documentary shot in a beautiful, touching and poetic way that will make you feel like living inside of this film.
 It’s kind of a coming of age for people in their twenties.
 Not mentioning the soundtrack is not only incredible but a great character in the film.

 Unlike Climax and All These Sleepless Nights, Eden is more of a natural film without excesses.
 However, the themes of music and loneliness are present throughout Mia Hansen Løve’s entire work by portraying the rise of the electronic music in France during the early 90s – where bands such as Daft Punk were formed – and its fall by the end of 2010.

 With a very realistic and subtle approach, Eden is a 130 minute odyssey about the search of a feeling and a state of mind in our modern world and the difficulties that we go through to achieve it.
 The sacrifices and the relationship with the people we love.
 For a celebratory theme, Eden is kind of a sad film, but never a bad one.
-With music being one of its main characters, it was impossible for me not to remember about this film.
+With music being one of its main characters, it was impossible for me not to remember about it.